 At Splend, we recommend rideshare and delivery drivers to use a mix of home- and public rapid charging to best balance their time and expenses.

 Charging is indeed a bit more complicated than filling up the tank, but just as cars, the infrastructure is getting smarter every day.
 Some cars come with charging maps as part of their on-board infotainment system, but there are plenty of third-party charging apps too that you can download on your phone.
 You can choose your favourite one from the best EV apps list.

 Zap-Map is one of the most popular UK smart maps for EV drivers.
 It allows you to search and filter nearby chargers, learn all about them before you get there, pay for EV charging at partnering charge points, and it even includes a smart route-planner.

-Petrol cars consume less on the motorway, but are thirsty in the city, and it’s also best to brake as little as necessary to save fuel.
-Well, time to throw out the textbook – with EVs, it’s the exact opposite.
+With EVs, everything is backwards.
+While ICE cars consume less on the motorway but are thirsty in the city, and it’s also best to brake as little as necessary to save fuel, EVs squeeze better range while driving through the city, and braking helps charge your car.

 This not only adds range, but saves your brakes from premature wear – a welcome bonus on top of the fact that EVs require much less maintenance than traditional cars by default.